Hubackova/muni-hydroweb/src/pages/projects/project3.md

   Příprava experimentálního vybavení hotova!/ Průběžná kontrola experimentálně zaplavených vyschlých sedimentů říčního dna/
 captionsEn: >-
-  Celebration after successful sampling/ Elutriation of a MIV sample/ Field MIV sample sorting/ Field work excitement/ It's coming – MIV sample for preservation/ It is essential to record all actions in to a protocol/ Residual pool, Sudomericky stream/ Installation of a scouting camera/ Discharge measurement/ Installed datalogger for light level measurement/ Refreshing field hygiene/ Field team in an action/ Sampling of dry streambed/ Sampling of dry streambed #2/ Control of right functioning of a scouting camera/ MIV sampling for mesocosm experiment – it's tough to be a hydrobiologist/ Essential field survey to select optimal sites/ Animal tracks in a dry streambed/ Dry streambed with terrestrial macrophytes/ Preparation of experimental equipment done!/ Inspection of experimentally flooded dry streambed sediments
+  Celebration after successful sampling/ Rinse of a MIV sample/ Field MIV sample sorting/ Field work excitement/ It's coming – MIV sample for preservation/ It is essential to record all actions in to a protocol/ Residual pool, Sudomericky stream/ Installation of a scouting camera/ Discharge measurement/ Installed datalogger for light level measurement/ Refreshing field hygiene/ Field team in an action/ Sampling of dry streambed/ Sampling of dry streambed
+  #2/ Control of right functioning of a scouting camera/ MIV sampling for
+  mesocosm experiment – it's tough to be a hydrobiologist/ Essential field survey to select optimal sites/ Animal tracks in a dry streambed/ Dry streambed with terrestrial macrophytes/ Preparation of experimental equipment done!/ Inspection of experimentally flooded dry streambed sediments
 ---
 <div class="cz">